Azure/azure-powershell/src/Resources/Resources/help/Get-AzManagementGroupDeploymentWhatIfResult.md

 # Get-AzManagementGroupDeploymentWhatIfResult

 ## SYNOPSIS
-Gets an ARM template What-If result for a deployment at management group scope.
+Gets a template What-If result for a deployment at management group scope.

 ## SYNTAX